www.swap-bot.com

 My Flickr Photos

-Our cat has access to all rooms in the house so, although I try to keep all swap items away from her, I cannot guarantee that there will be no cat hairs on or in my packages.
+When we have cats again, they will have access to all rooms in the house so, although I try to keep all swap items away from them, I cannot guarantee that there will be no cat hairs on or in my packages.
 In particular, cat hairs seem to be attracted to clear sticky tape!
 If you have a cat allergy, please let me know and I will be extra careful.
 If your allergy is really severe, I can arrange to get bought items sent direct to you or get someone else to make something for you while I make something for them.

 No-one in this house smokes.